Skip to main content

 Before you begin

-Contact your network administrator for information about connecting your storage system to the host network switches.
+Contact your network administrator for information about connecting the storage system to your network switches.

 About this task